RayWLMo/Eng_89_Python_TDD/README.md

         self.assertEqual(self.calc.divide(4, 2), 2)
 ```
 ## Step 2 - Creating a simple_calc.py file
-Now that the test is created, code needs to be written to pass the test, and it can then be refactored to improve efficiency, code simplicity etc.
+Now that the test is created, code needs to be written to pass the test and refactored
 - Here the class is defined, and the basic calculator functions are added
 ```py
 class SimpleCalc: